intel-analytics/ipex-llm/python/llm/example/NPU/HF-Transformers-AutoModels/LLM/README.md

 Arguments info:
 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the Llama2 model (e.g. `meta-llama/Llama-2-7b-chat-hf`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'meta-llama/Llama-2-7b-chat-hf'`, and more verified models please see the list in [Verified Models](#verified-models).
 - `--lowbit-path LOWBIT_MODEL_PATH`: argument defining the path to save/load lowbit version of the model.
 If it is an empty string, the original pretrained model specified by `REPO_ID_OR_MODEL_PATH` will be loaded.
 If it is an existing path, the lowbit model in `LOWBIT_MODEL_PATH` will be loaded.
 If it is a non-existing path, the original pretrained model specified by `REPO_ID_OR_MODEL_PATH` will be loaded, and the converted lowbit version will be saved into `LOWBIT_MODEL_PATH`.
 It is default to be `''`, i.e. an empty string.
-- `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
+- `--prompt PROMPT`: argument defining the prompt to be infered.
 It is default to be `'Once upon a time, there existed a little girl who liked to have adventures.
 She wanted to go to places and meet new people, and have fun'`.
 - `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
 It is default to be `32`.
 - `--load_in_low_bit`: argument defining the `load_in_low_bit` format used.
 It is default to be `sym_int8`, `sym_int4` can also be used.